panospd/gitter/README.md

 ## Download the zipped package and unzip it.
 Navigate in the root directory where the install.sh file exists.
 Run "sudo ./install.sh"

-### This will copy all the relevant script files and paste them under the /usr/local/bin/ folder.
+### This will copy all gitter script files and paste them under the /usr/local/bin/ folder.
 This folder is aleady part of the path hence you can start using gitter right away.

 # How to use